Norbert515/pimp_my_button/README.md

 At the bottom of the hirarchy is the `FadingRect`, all it does is drawing a rectangle which fades out over time.
 To make it move, it's wrapped in an `AnimatedPositionedParticle`.

-This is the full code.
+This is the full code:
 ```
 class DemoParticle extends Particle {
   @override